Field Day Games | Lesson Plan Ideas

 As the weather gets warmer, many schools hold their annual field days.
-That's why Ed World's editors decided to jump in with dozens of great activities that are sure to make your field day the best one ever.
+Education World wants you to have the best field day ever.
+Here are dozens of great activities to get you started.

 Are you tired of having the same old activities at your school's end-of-the-year field day?
 Are you eager to hold a very special field day event this year?
 This week's lessons provide more ideas than you can possibly use -- and links to many more.
 You will find

 - field day activities that individual students can excel and have fun with;

 - great relays for small teams of students that teach sportsmanship;

 - activities that involve the whole class;

 - more than a dozen themed field day ideas (if themes are your preference); and